Agent Hub¶

 Key Features

-- Centralized Agent Library: Access from your browser a curated list of purpose-built agents built and selected by your AI experts and SMEs
+- Centralized Agent Library: Access from your browser a curated list of purpose-built agents built and selected by your AI experts and SMEs.

 - Multi-Agent Orchestration: Chat with multiple agents in a single conversation.
-The hub intelligently routes queries to the most relevant agent(s).
+The Hub intelligently routes queries to the most relevant agent(s).

 - User-Built Agents: Empower end-users to quickly create their own “My Agents” for personal productivity.

-- Governance and Control: configure which enterprise agents, LLMs, and tools are available within a hub, ensuring control over usage.
+- Governance and Control: Configure which enterprise agents, LLMs, and tools are available within a Hub, ensuring control over usage.

 - Response Transparency: View detailed sources, activities, and downloads for each agent response to understand how an answer was generated.